TheWizardsCode/Character-Dev/Assets/WizardsCode/Character/Documentation/Behaviours/101 Minimal Character.md

 The 101 scene shows the absolute minimal setup for a Wizards Code character. also known as an Actor.
+This actor will not exhibit any behaviours.
+They are a blank slare for your creation of an AI.

 # Required Components